TMSMultiLab/TMSMultiLab/Analysis/Matlab/README.md

 <code>highhz=500;</code> - upper cut-off of the filter (default 500)

+## cutaneomotor.m
+<code>cutaneomotor.m</code> takes an mxn array of raw EMG data (m samples x n repeitions) and estimates changes in rectified mean EMG signal following a stimulus. designed to analyse the cutaneo-muscular reflex, it could be generalised to silent periods, h-reflexes or MEPs.

 ## MEP.m
 <code>MEP.m</code> accepts a single column of time-series data and needs the sampling frequency and the time that the stimulation was given. options can also be given. it returns a structure of measurements.